Skip to content

 Accountability

 We hold ourselves to the same standard we apply to the stores we list: if something does not work as stated, we fix it fast and transparently.
 Our editorial policy is not a formality.
 It is how we operate every day.
+Rajat Singh is the named, contactable editorial responsible party for all content published on CouponZania.
+There is no editorial board behind which responsibility is diffused.

 Contact

 To report a broken code, incorrect information, or any concern about our editorial content, reach us directly.
+Reports are reviewed personally by Rajat Singh within 24 hours.

 Contact Us →